cloudfoundry/cf-deployment/iaas-support/README.md

 # IaaS Support

+**Note:** The Release Integration team does not maintain nor validate deployments to IaaSes other than GCP and AWS.
+Deployers to other IaaS such as those listed below (with the exception of BOSH Lite) will need to rely on the general CF community for support on IaaS-related issues.

 The examples in this directory are **not** under continuous test, and may not be up to date.